Ischemic brain and heart: increasing common issues

 This project is a health-related university hospital research project (RHU) funded under PIA “Programme Investissements d’Avenir”.

-It is coordinated by Professor Michel Ovize at the University of Lyon and gathers 4 academic partners, Hospices Civils de Lyon and 2 SMEs.
+It was first coordinated by Professor Michel Ovize at the University of Lyon and from 2020 by Professor Norbert Nighoghossian and gathers 4 academic partners, Hospices Civils de Lyon and 2 SMEs.
 The project has started October 1st, 2016 for a length of 60 months (5 years).
 The total budget amounts 7,4M€ for an ANR awarded funding of 5,5M€.